VICTION Chain Integration

 Irreversible blocks

-In normal case, you can wait for 60 confirmations, then checking block finality via eth_getBlockFinalityByNumber
+In normal case, you can wait for 60 confirmations, then checking block finality via eth_getBlockFinalityByNumber or eth_getBlockFinalityByHash API:

->= 75, it means the block with the input hash is finalized, thus irreversible.
+If result >= 75, it means the block with the input hash is finalized, thus irreversible.

 How does TomoChain smart contract work?